miguelmarcondesf/activerecord-tenanted/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/basecamp/active_record-tenanted.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/basecamp/active_record-tenanted/blob/main/CODE_OF_CONDUCT.md).

+The tests are split between:

+- fast unit tests run by `bin/test-unit`
+- slower integration tests run by `bin/test-integration`

+For a full test feedback loop, run `bin/ci`.

 ## License